 - Site Moderator - a moderator of the forum who does not have admin permissions for the organization or "can edit settings" permissions for the site.

 - Channel Moderator - a moderator of a Disqus Channel.
-See Sites and Channels to learn about how channels are different than sites.

 *Reveal features are available when it is enabled for a given site.
 See our Reveal F.A.Q.